atishagarwala/atishagarwala.github.io/about.md

 For more on my PhD work, check out this [interview](https://stanfordcehg.wordpress.com/2018/11/19/fellows-feature-atish-agarwala/).

-I'm currently an AI Resident at Google, where I've focused on two research areas: understanding machine learning using tools from statistical physics, and applying machine learning methods to problems in biology.
+Currently I'm working as an AI Resident at Google, where I've focused on two research areas: understanding machine learning using tools from statistical physics, and applying machine learning methods to problems in biology.
 I'm particularly interested in understanding how dynamics affects learning, in both the classical supervised as well as active learning settings.
 I've done theoretical work on proving the learnability of certain function classes with wide neural networks trained via gradient descent.